HylianBasement/netbuilder/README.md

 - Fully customizable definitions by being able to map what is sent and what is received.
 (Useful for things like string/number manipulation and encryption)

 ## Non-goals
 - Support ClientFunctions ─ The server just shouldn't expect any output from a client at all.
-Giving a client access to edit whatever is requested from the server, makes your game very vulnerable to exploits due to it having *full control* on what is returned to the server.
+Giving a client access to edit whatever is requested from the server, makes your game very vulnerable to exploits due to it having *full control* over what is returned to the server.
 It is considered an anti-pattern and should be avoided.
 A full and elaborated explanation about that can be found [here](https://www.youtube.com/watch?v=0H_xcA-0LDE).